xzhang-0160/OrderMatchingEngine/README.md

 ### Step2: evaluate orders
 Ack valid orders and reject orders with too large order size.

-In the meantime, for MKT orders, convert order price `MKT` into `+inf` (for Buy)/ `-inf` (for Sell).
+In the meantime, for MKT orders, convert order price from `MKT` into `+inf` (for Buy)/ `-inf` (for Sell).
 The purpose is to make the MKT order price comparable to limit order prices, so that we can handle orders by sorting.

 ### Step3: Match orders
 Loop through the orders in `valid_orders`, within each loop: